I am a postdoc at Purdue University (West Lafayette, IN, USA).

 🇺🇦 As a Russian national, I strongly condemn the war started by the Russian government in Ukraine on February 24th, 2022.

-If you have any questions or comments about projects, papers,
+If you have any questions or comments—about projects, papers,

 or anything else mentioned on the website

-(e.g. international student experience),
+(e.g. international student experience, being a woman

-please, feel free to email me or submit your feedback using this Google form.
+in CS)—please, feel free to email me or submit your feedback using this Google form.
 I would be happy to answer questions that you might have, learn about what is unclear or confusing, or receive any other feedback.

 My research largely focuses on the design, semantics, and correctness